russl8/cs50ai/README.md

 **/shopping**

-Gathering online customer shopping data, and using scikit-learn to train a K-nearest-neighbours model to determine whether a particular customer will make a purchase or not.
+Gathering online customer shopping data and using scikit-learn to train a K-nearest-neighbours model to determine whether a particular customer will end up making a purchase or not.

 **/tictactoe**